 You may find some good hotel rates through STA Travel or Agoda.
-Hotel prices range upwards from around US \$35 per day.
+The costs for 2017 hotel prices ranged upwards from around US \$35 per day.
 Prices may be quoted in Singapore \$\$.
 Beware that reservations may require a non- refundable pre-payment for the entire duration of reservation.
 Make sure you check the customer reviews before committing to long-term arrangements!